 US House passes bill to boost chip manufacturing and R&D

-On Friday the US House of Representatives passed a bill that will to equip America to boost semiconductor production and lift its economy to better compete with China.
-The law bill, called America Competes Act of 2022, includes $52bn in funding to help semiconductor companies build new factories, and to fund research and development.
-The draft legislation also earmarks $45bn in funding to boost the supply chain and alleviate problems related to chip shortages, which have hit key sectors, such as consumer electronics and automotive.
-The next step is reconciliation with the US Senate’s version of the bill, the US Innovation and Competition Act, which passed in last June.
+The US House of Representatives passed a bill on Friday intended to boost U.S. semiconductor production, in order to spur the economy and to compete with China.
+The America Competes Act of 2022 provides $52bn in funding “to help semiconductor companies build new factories and to fund research and development.”
+The legislation, which is still in draft mode also “earmarks $45bn in funding to boost the supply chain and alleviate problems related to chip shortages, which have hit key sectors, such as consumer electronics and automotive.”
+It must now reconcile with the US Senate’s version of the bill, the US Innovation and Competition Act, which passed in last June.

 One in seven ransomware extortion attempts leak key operational tech records

-Once, ransomware was used en masse to infect systems and extort blackmail payments from the general public, normally in cryptocurrency such as Bitcoin (BTC), but now, operators are targeting high-value targets for larger payoffs.
-In what some cybersecurity experts call “big game hunting,” ransomware groups go for large enterprise firms, utilities, hospitals, and key supply chain players.
-Research performed independently by Mandiant and Cisco Secure show how thieves will patiently penetrate networks in order to steal employee credentials, asset tags, third-party vendor agreements and legal documents, project files, product diagrams, process documents, spreadsheets, visualizations, and in one case, the proprietary source code of a satellite vehicle tracker’s GPS platform.
-Access to this type of data can enable threat actors to learn about an industrial environment, identify paths of least resistance, and engineer cyber-physical attacks.
+Researchers from Mandiant and Cisco Secure are both reporting a change in the way ransomware is being deployed.
+At one time is was used as a catch-all used to infect systems and extort blackmail payments from the general public, normally with regard to cryptocurrency.
+More recently, threat actors are targeting high-value targets for larger payoffs.
+Some cybersecurity experts call this “big game hunting.”
+Large enterprise firms, utilities, hospitals, and key supply chain players have become the preferred targets.
+“The research performed independently by Mandiant and Cisco Secure show how thieves will penetrate networks in order to steal employee credentials, asset tags, third-party vendor agreements and legal documents, project files, product diagrams, process documents, spreadsheets, visualizations, and in one case, the proprietary source code of a satellite vehicle tracker’s GPS platform.’
+This technique allows threat actors to “learn about an industrial environment, identify paths of least resistance, and engineer cyber-physical attacks.”

 (ZDNet)